 Organic Calfskin Kit

-Organic Calfskin Kit is a fairly realistic-sounding drum VST plugin.
-You can add additional drum kits from the developer’s website, and it’s one of the few offerings that cover different performance articulations, like brushes or mallets.
+Organic Calfskin Kit is a realistic-sounding acoustic drum VST plugin.
+You can download additional drum kits for free from the developer’s website, and it’s one of the few offerings that cover different performance articulations, like brushes or mallets.

 The controls are simple, but there’s also a pitch modulation effect labeled “Weirdness,” which I really appreciate.
 If you’ve ever used a Korg Volca Sample, then you know how much fun pitch-modulating drum sounds can be.